 The Tom Daniels Application Assistance Prize

 Established by Dr. Thomas Daniels, retired professor in the Psychology program at Grenfell Campus, this annually funded prize will provide support for students' applications to graduate or professional schools.
 It will be awarded to a fourth year student majoring in psychology at Grenfell Campus with a minimum 75% average in all psychology courses.
 Candidates will submit a letter of application to the Chair of the Psychology program with a detailed description of the programs to which they are applying, rationale for choosing these programs, and the costs associated with each application.
 The prize will be administered by the Chair, psychology program, at Grenfell Campus.
-Deadline for the submission of applications is September 30th.
+Deadline for the submission of applications is October 2nd, 2023 at 11:59 pm.

 Application Form for The Tom Daniels Application Assistance Prize